2020 – Start-up of the additional production building at Vantegmen (Wetteren, Belgium).

-2019 – Doubling of production capacity by purchasing an additional production building in Wetteren.
+2019 – Production capacity doubled by purchasing an additional production building at Vantegmen (Wetteren, Belgium).

 2018 – Name change from Webprint BV to smartphoto Nederland BV.

 2017 – Integration of the Dutch production activities in Belgium.

 2016 – Strengthening of commercial position in Europe through the acquisition of Webprint in the Netherlands.

 2014 – Phasing out and eventual cessation of the wholesale activity of the Filmobel NV entity.

 Liquidation of smartphoto SAS with integration of the French customer database in the Belgian company smartphoto NV.

 2013 – Name change from Spector Photo Group NV to smartphoto group NV.